Rominitch/myBlogSource/DEMO/TestPathfinding/README.txt

+1. Compilation
-First go to boost and extract 7zip in place.
+  - First go to boost and extract 7zip in place.

-Run solution and compile (VISUAL 2017)
+  - Run solution and compile (VISUAL 2017)

+2. Execution
+  - Before execute, copy GoogleTest DLL into good folder.